galvandaniel/sand-sim/README.md

 SDL2 is required for sand-sim to run.

-For Windows users, this means the provided "SDL2.dll" and "SDL2_image.dll" must be present in the same directory as "sandwin.exe".
+For Windows users, this means the provided "SDL2.dll" and "SDL2_image.dll" must be present in the same directory as "sand-sim-win.exe".
 Inside the "sand-sim-win" directory, this structure is already setup correctly.

-sand-sim can then be run using the "sandwin.exe" executable.
+sand-sim can then be run using the "sand-sim-win.exe" executable.

 > [!IMPORTANT]
-> Windows Defender may pop up with a [warning message](https://superuser.com/questions/1553842/windows-protected-your-pc) regarding "sandwin.exe" being an unrecognized app.
+> Windows Defender may pop up with a [warning message](https://superuser.com/questions/1553842/windows-protected-your-pc) regarding "sand-sim-win.exe" being an unrecognized app.
 Clicking "More info" and then "Run anyway" will enable the app to run. (sand-sim is not malicious, the well-documented source code can checked to verify this)

 For Linux users, SDL2 must be installed system-wide.

-To do this, run the following command:
+To do this, on a Debian-based distribution, run the following command:

 ```bash
 sudo apt-get install libsdl2-2.0-0